 Wherever the family falls on the spectrum of conflict, the goal is a reduction in the conflict and more effective coparenting to support their child being able to have a good relationship with both parents.
-In order to attain this crack in the door, both parents need to participate and the professionals – attorneys, judges, mental health professionals working with them – need to agree and support the program goals.
+In order to attain this initial step toward family health, both parents need to participate and the professionals – attorneys, judges, mental health professionals working with them – need to agree with and support the program goals.
 Aftercare is vital to the continued growth in the family’s efforts to take what they learn at camp and implement the tools to continue to make progress.

 Children at Camp

 While at Family Camp children are given their voice.
-Every child interacts with considerable support with the resisted parent.
+The expectation is that every child interacts with considerable support with the resisted parent.
 This is one of the primary goals of Family Camp..to give the child(ren) and rejected parent the opportunity to spend time together in a safe, supported and fun environment.
 The expectation is that the preferred parent will explicitly encourage and support steps toward connections.
-The parents are asked to make decisions together so that their child is removed from the middle.
+The parents are asked to make decisions together so that their child is removed from the middle of their conflict.
 Children will see the rejected parent at camp activities and in therapy meetings with this parent.
 Children are also taught specific tools to cope with parental conflict, to take multiple perspectives and to explore choices about moving forward with a focus of taking care of their own needs and staying out of the middle of their parents’ arguments.